Hiran Gonçalves

 Hiran Manuel Gonçalves da Silva (born 5 May 1968) is a Brazilian politician as well as a physician and ophthalmologist.
 Although born in Amazonas, he has spent his political career representing Roraima, having served as state representative since 2015.

 Personal life

-Gonçalves married to Gerlane Baccarin with whom he has five children and two grandchildren.
+Gonçalves married to Gerlane Baccarin with whom he has one child and he has four other children from a first marriage and he has four grandchildren.
 Gonçalves is a physician prior to entering politics, and has also worked as an ophthalmologist and is a member of the American Academy of Ophthalmology.
 Gonçalves moved with his family from Amazonas to Roraima in 1982, he worked as a medical examiner at the Instituto Médico Legal (IML) in Roraima from 1982 to 2007.
 He has served briefly as a health inspector to prevent cancer and sexual abuse in the Northwest states of Brazil.

 Political career

 Gonçalves was initially a member of Party of National Mobilization shortly before running for office switched to the Progressive Party.

 Gonçalves voted in favor of the impeachment against then-president Dilma Rousseff.
 Gonçalves voted in favor of the Brazil labor reform (2017), and would later back Rousseff's successor Michel Temer against a similar impeachment motion.